DistributedSystemsGroup/zoe/docs/contributing.rst

 Code quality and tests
 ^^^^^^^^^^^^^^^^^^^^^^

-Contributors can setup their own CI pipeline following the quality guidelines (:ref:`quality`).
-At a bare minimum all code should be tested via the `run_tests.sh` script available in the root of the repository.
-Accepted contributions will be run through the CI pipeline at Eurecom before being published on the public repository.
+Before committing, all code should be tested via the `run_tests.sh` script available in the root of the repository.

+All contributions to the codebase are centralised into a repository at Eurecom.
+There, every commit (on any branch) triggers a continuous integration pipeline that verifies code quality and runs tests.
+Only commits and merges on the master branch for which the CI succeeds are pushed to the public repository.

+A description of the CI pipeline is available in the :ref:`ci-gitlab` page.

+Sphinx documentation is tested with the ``doc8`` tool with default options.

+Refer to the :ref:`integration-test` documentation for details on integration testing.